 See what I did there?

 Apart from linking internally to other posts of yours, use a good related posts plugin that will display similar posts at the bottom of each blog post.
-I don’t use a plugin because my WordPress theme comes with the built in feature.
+I don’t use a plugin because my WordPress theme comes with a built-in feature.

 This is really useful and is a guaranteed way to reduce your bounce rate.

-If you’ve been following me for a while, you’ll know I stress on this a lot!
+If you’ve been following me for a while, you’ll know I stress this a lot!
 If you don’t pay attention to this point, it will be very difficult for your Blog to make money.

 - To create brand awareness